Rachel Sees Snail Shoes

 • Utility knife w blade (refillable)

-• Shoe glue & brush
+• Shoe glue & brushes

 • link to 1-hr 20-min instructional video by me